Bernie Fagan

-Bernard Fagan (born 29 January 1949) is an English former professional footballer who played as a defender.
-Fagan is currently active in the United States as a coach.
+Bernard Derek Fagan (29 January 1949 – 30 December 2023) was an English professional footballer who played as a defender.
+He spent most of his career in the United States where he was later active as a coach.

-Career

 Playing career

-Born in Sunderland, Fagan began his career with the youth team of his hometown club, before making his professional debut in 1969 with Northampton Town.
+Born on 29 January 1949 in Sunderland, Fagan began his career with the youth team of his hometown club, before making his professional debut in 1969 with Northampton Town.
 Fagan played non-league football with Scarborough, before moving to the United States in 1974 to sign with the newly created Seattle Sounders of the North American Soccer League.
 In 1975, he began the season in Seattle but was traded to the Los Angeles Aztecs at mid-season.
 In 1977, he again began the season with the Aztecs but moved to the Los Angeles Skyhawks of the American Soccer League.
 In 1978, Fagan again began the season with one team, the Colorado Caribous of the NASL, and ended it with another, the Southern California Lazers of the American Soccer League.
 In 1979, he moved indoors with the Detroit Lightning of the Major Indoor Soccer League.
 He then finished his career with the Portland Timbers of the NASL.

 Coaching career

 After retiring as a player, Fagan became a soccer coach.
 From 1985 to 1988, he coached F.C.
 Portland in the Western Soccer Alliance.
-He is currently head coach of Warner Pacific College, and he also runs the Bernie Fagan Soccer Camps.
+He was head coach of Warner Pacific College, and he also ran the Bernie Fagan Soccer Camps.

+Death

+Fagan died on 30 December 2023.
+According to the announcement, he died in 2023, at the age of 74.